open-telemetry/opentelemetry-operator/README.md

 * "my-other-namespace/my-instrumentation" - name and namespace of `OpenTelemetryCollector` CR instance in another namespace.
 * "false" - do not inject

-When using a pod-based workload, such as `Deployment` or `Statefulset`, make sure to add the annotation to the `PodTemplate` part.
+When using a pod-based workload, such as `Deployment` or `StatefulSet`, make sure to add the annotation to the `PodTemplate` part.
 Like:

 ```yaml
 kubectl apply -f - <<EOF